-With over 33 million passengers using Sydney Airport in 2008, much of the waste being disposed is pumped directly from the airplane lavatories.
+With over 33 million passengers using Sydney Airport in 2008, much of the waste being disposed of is pumped directly from the airplane lavatories.
 The installation of the Muffin Monster Model 30005s in 2008 was an important step in their waste management strategy.
-Equipped with immersible motors, these Monsters are protected from storm water run-off and increased flow rates during heavier traffic seasons.
+Equipped with immersible motors, these Monsters are protected from stormwater run-off and increased flow rates during heavier traffic seasons.

 JWC also offers another solution for airport waste management with the Monster Airport Receiving Station – a self-contained, below grade and automated station that allows for simple, odor-free, clean and efficient wastewater disposal.